Chirnside Park: History

-In 1921 George Chirnside sold Werribee Park, moving the family's stud herds and the contents of Werribee Mansion to Mooroolbark Park.
-After George Chirnside's death in 1941, permission to sell the estate was given in 1950 and finalised some years later.
-Subdivision was approved by the then Shire of Lillydale in 1956 with the residential area, centred on the two-storey stone homestead, country club and golf course, named Chirnside Park in 1962 in honour of Thomas Chirnside, who founded the Chirnside empire in 1839.
+In 1921, George Chirnside sold Werribee Park, moving the family's stud herds and the contents of Werribee Park Mansion to Mooroolbark Park.
+George Chirnside died in 1941, and permission to sell the estate was given in 1950, being finalised some years later.
+Subdivision was approved in 1956 by the Shire of Lillydale, with the residential area centred on the two-storey stone homestead, country club and golf course, named Chirnside Park in 1962 in honour of Thomas Chirnside.

 Amadeo DeVincentiis, an Italian from Abruzzo, also owned great swathes of what is now known as Chirnside Park.
-However, he sold it for a paltry amount in the 1960s, and within years the fortunate purchasers stood to make thousands.
-Amadeo attempted to rescind the sale, spending thousands, but failed.
+However, he sold the land for a paltry amount in the 1960s, from which the fortunate purchasers stood to make a hefty profit.
+DeVincentiis spent thousands attempting to rescind the sale, but failed.

 Formerly West Lilydale, the surrounding region became known as Chirnside Park in the 1970s, the Post Office opening on 25 September 1979.

 Chirnside Park today

-Nominally a suburb, Chirnside Park is a satellite community of Lilydale.
+Nominally a suburb of Melbourne, Chirnside Park is also a satellite community of Lilydale.
 Thus the services that cannot be met in the nearby shopping complex are found elsewhere.
-The residential area was originally structured around the large 18-hole golf course, although this has now been closed and a new estate known as Cloverlea has commenced construction, with dwellings on the North Eastern corner now completed.
-Further residential development exists to the west and north.
-Some new medical facilities have arrived recently.
-Chirnside Park Family Clinic is one of them.
+The residential area was originally structured around a large 18-hole golf course, although that has now been closed and a new estate known as Cloverlea has been built on the site, with dwellings on the north-eastern corner now completed.
+Further residential development has occurred to the west and north.
+Some new medical facilities have arrived recently, Chirnside Park Family Clinic being one of them.